-Rich fudgy brownies filled with peanut butter cups and topped with a peanut butter swirl.
+The BEST Peanut Butter Brownies!
+Fudgy brownies filled with peanut butter cups, topped with a peanut butter swirl.
+RECIPE VIDEO below!

 Peanut Butter Swirl Brownies